popstarfreas/DG-TS/docs/FAQ/ServernGamemodes.md

 ### Special Items
 TSL Server, `/specialitems` to join.

-SpecialItems is a dimension where you can modify items, you do not keep the items when you leave the server, the modified items will disappear.
+Special Items is a dimension where you can modify items, you do not keep the items when you leave the server, the modified items will disappear.

 > Q: Why can't I see my friends?
 >